ayushdebugz/ayushdebugz/README.md

 </p>

 - Designed For People Who Actually Work At Night
-- Focused On Readability, Contrast, And Calm Ui
+- Focused On Readability, Contrast, And Calm UI
 - Opinionated, Minimal, And Distraction Free

 > Smart Dark Mode, Not Just Inverted Colors.